ljbuturovic/llm-history-search/SYNC-README.md

 ### "Storage path not found" Error

 **Possible causes:**
-1. LLMHistorySearch extension not installed
+1. llm-history-search extension not installed
 2. Different Chrome profile in use
-3. Never used LLMHistorySearch (storage not created yet)
+3. Never used llm-history-search (storage not created yet)

 **Solution**:
 - Check extension is installed with ID `hafalgcffhhmhjgeaciekloejcnadggi`
 - Use `--profile` flag if using non-default profile
-- Run LLMHistorySearch at least once to create storage
+- Run llm-history-search at least once to create storage

 ### "Failed to fetch remote database" Error